durrcommasteven/durrcommasteven.github.io/_posts/2025-01-10-power_laws_exps_bathrooms.md

 <figcaption><b>More moments = more confidence in your ability to pee in the near future.</b></figcaption>
 </figure>

-Each moment describes some degree of fluctuation in an estimate about the time T. A moment not existing (being infinite) is a reflection of how much this estimate can vary.
-When these moments are infinite, the distribution is said to have a **heavy tail**.
+Each moment describes some degree of fluctuation in an estimate about the time a bathroom trip will take.
+A moment not existing (being infinite) is a reflection of how much variability there is in $p(T)$.
+Roughly, when moments are infinite, the distribution is said to have a **heavy tail**.

 <figure style="display: flex; flex-direction: column; align-items: center; text-align: center;">
 <img src="{{site.baseurl}}/assets/images/post_8/ht.png" alt="heavy-tail" style="width:80%">